jenkinsci/p4-plugin/SETUP.md

 To use the Workflow install the plugin(s) as needed.
 Create a new Workflow Job by selecting 'New Item' from the left hand menu, provide an 'Item name' and choose a 'Workflow' project.

-The Workflow plugin requires a Groovy script.
-Currently the `Groovy CPS DSL from SCM` is *not* supported.
-Select `Groovy CPS DSL` and provide your script in the text box below.

 You can use the snippet genertor to create each step and use the code to compose your workflow script.

 For example, a basic sync script: